twolightsabovethesea/art-classification/README.md

 # Van Gogh or No?

-Classifying whether images of artwork show art by Vincent Van Gogh or art not by Van Gogh using machine learning
+Predicting if images of artwork by Vincent Van Gogh or art __inspired by Van Gogh can be determined by using machine learning.
 ---